sourcelabs-nl/kotlin-bootique-exercises/docs/exercises/exercise-5.md

 <details>
 <summary>Snippet</summary>

-In Kotlin we can refer to classes with the double colon notation, `MockitoJUnitRunner::class`
+In Kotlin we can refer to classes with the double colon notation: `MockitoJUnitRunner::class`

 ```kotlin
 @RunWith(MockitoJUnitRunner::class)